Long Island DUI Attorney

 record, you may lose many privileges and have to pay more for your insurance

 premiums.
-Enlist the help of a Long Island criminal attorney from Prime
+Enlist the help of a Long Island DUI attorney from

 What happens if I refused to submit to a breath test?

 In the state of New York, the penalties become more severe if you refuse

 chemical test and you are under suspicion of driving under the influence of drugs or

 alcohol.
 When you refuse to take the test, then the Department of Motor

 Vehicles can automatically suspend your license for up to a year.